jorgelgresendiz/Simon-game/README.md

 1. I want to be able to start the game when I want.
 2. The game should be set up in such a way that I can restart at any time.
-3. As I am going through the game the each button should shine and emit sound simultaneously at every stage.
+3. As I am going through the game the each button should shine at every stage.
 4. Additionally the level number should be displayed so I can keep track of my progress.
 5. The difficulty (number of buttons to be remembered) should increase as the levels progress.
 6. For an additional challenge each new level should be randomized so that I am not able to "cheat" and complete the game unfairly--I want to train my short-term memory!